bbinet/heka-hl-sandboxes/README.md

 * `<item>_type_output(string)`: Sets the message `Type` header to the specified value (will be prefixed with `heka.sandbox.`).

+## Graphviz schema

+You can update the heka-hl-sandboxes schema image with the following Graphviz command:

+    $ dot -Tpng heka_detailed.dot -o heka_detailed.png

 ## Todo

 * Issue #3 - test that sandboxes won't crash (but generate error messages) when